On the Stability of the Jacobian Matrix in Deep Neural Networks: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this paper, we provided an analysis of the Jacobian norm in DNNs in different contexts.
-Our findings shed light on an important result: stability at initialization implies stability throughout training (under some approximations).
-In this regard, our work expands the existing literature on this topic and justifies the crucial role of initialization, often observed in practice.
-We also study the Jacobian of networks pruned at initialization and show how one can stabilize sparse networks after pruning.
+In this paper, we provided an analysis of the Jacobian norm in DNNs in two different contexts: 1) dependent weights, and 2) sparse networks.
+Our findings show that depth stability can be guaranteed in both cases under some conditions: 1) for dependent weights, correlation should be bounded by $o(n^{-3/2}/\log(n))$, and 2) for sparse networks, weights must be re-scaled after pruning.
+In this regard, our work expands the existing literature on depth stability and justifies the crucial role of initialization and weight scaling, often observed in practice.

 However, one limitations of our theory is that it currently only applies to the MLP architecture.
-Extending these results to more modern architectures is an interesting question for future work.
+Besides, for sparse networks, we only consider random and magnitude-based pruning.
+Extending these results to more modern architectures and pruning algorithms is an interesting question for future work.

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [1]{ \href{https://www.ams.org/mathscinet-getitem?mr=#1}{MR\,#1} } [1]{ \href{https://arxiv.org/abs/#1}{arXiv:#1} }